 Small axes come in different shapes, sizes, and uses.

-People often use the terms “hatchet” and “camp ax” interchangeably.
+People often use the terms “hatchet” and “camp axe” interchangeably.
 The technical difference between hatchets and axes is simply that hatchets are axes you use with one hand.
 You grip and use regular axes with two hands.
 There are both one and two-handed camping axes.
 Hatchets and tomahawks are the smallest axes around.

 Hatchets are usually 18 inches long, and weigh around 1.5 to 2 pounds.
 Hatchets are a good, light, “all-round” choice when going camping.
 You can split firewood, chop down small trees and remove their limbs, and clear an area of brush and branches with a hatchet.
 For most people, that’s all they’ll ever need.
 Good hatchets are also usually less expensive than larger high-quality axes, so if you don’t plan on doing a lot of limbing, felling, chopping, or splitting of large pieces of wood, a hatchet will serve you just fine.

-Tomahawks, a Native American hatchet, have a handle that’s usually from 14 to 20 inches long.
+Tomahawks, a Native American hatchet, usually have a handle from 14 to 20 inches long.
 They don’t have a “standard” weight, as some tactical tomahawks can be made out of very light materials and the handle and blade size vary.
 Tomahawks aren’t really meant for chopping trees or splitting wood, but were originally war axes.
-Great for throwing, tomahawks will also serve you well as an alternative hunting tool or for self-defense – hopefully as a last resort, because that would get very messy.
+Great for throwing, tomahawks will also serve you well as an alternative hunting tool or for self-defence – hopefully as a last resort, because that would get very messy.

 Medium-sized Axes – Limbing axes, Boy’s Axes

 Limbing axes were originally designed for just that – removing the limbs of felled trees.
 Usually coming in at 2 pounds in weight and with a handle that is 24 inches or two feet long, limbing axes are a good compromise between versatility and potential chopping power.
 Since it isn’t too large or heavy, you can use it with one hand in tight situations.
 These are not uncommon when limbing trees, with large branches often limiting your swing.
-If you do have enough space, though, the handle is long enough for you to grip it with two hands and execute a proper, powerful swing.
+If you do have enough space, the handle is long enough for you to grip it with two hands and execute a proper, powerful swing.

-Medium-sized and limbing axes are a good choice if you’re going to be working with wood at home, but also want something to take with you when going camping.
+Medium-sized and limbing axes are a good choice if you’re working with wood at home, but also want something to take with you when camping.
 You’ll be able to both split firewood, chop down trees, and use them in camp.
 Of course, they’re not as light as hatchets, but the size of the handle means you’ll have to do a lot less chopping to cut through something.